Are Spring Allergies Worsening Your Depression?

-In all the excitement of spring with its warm weather, budding flowers, and the bits of green beginning to peek up out of the ground, it’s also a time to stock up on tissues and medication to keep the allergies at a minimum.
+In spring’s excitement with its warm weather, budding flowers, and the bits of green beginning to peek up out of the ground, it’s also a time to stock up on tissues and medication to keep the allergies at a minimum.

-As it turns out, allergies has shown to affect not just your nose, but your mental health as well.
+As it turns out, allergies have been shown to affect your nose and your mental health.

 Researchers have found that allergies may reinforce or even cause depression in some people.
 So if you find yourself feeling down during the bright and sunny spring and summer months, your culprit could be just under your nose.
 Or rather, it is your nose.